LoqmanSamani/protein-fold/α_fold/medium.md

 The final Evoformer block provides a highly processed MSA representation {msi } and a pair representation {zij }, which contain information required for the structure module.

+1. The row-wise self-attension builds attention weights for residue pairs and integrates the information from the pair representation as an additional bias term.
+This allows communication from the pair stack into the MSA stack to encourage consistency between them.

 ----